Claude Vivier: Return to Canada

-In 1974, Vivier returned to Montreal to begin establishing a career as a freelance composer in his home country after years of little to no recognition.
-He took a job as an organ teacher for a local school, Galipeau Musique, to pay for the rent of his new inner-city apartment, but would continue to struggle financially as he readjusted to life in Quebec.
+In 1974, Vivier returned to Montréal to begin establishing a career as a freelance composer in his home country after years of little to no recognition.
+He took a job as an organ teacher for a local school, Galipeau Musique, to pay for the rent of his new inner-city apartment, but would continue to struggle financially as he readjusted to life in Québec.
 The Canadian Broadcasting Corporation (CBC) commissioned an orchestral piece from Vivier the same year, to be played by the National Youth Orchestra of Canada under Marius Constant.
 The resulting piece, Siddhartha (1976), was completed nearly two years later after many revisions.
 It was his most ambitious project up to that point, and as noted by György Ligeti, was his first foray into Asian music, specifically the raga.
 The Youth Orchestra contacted Vivier soon after receiving the score, saying the work was far too complex and technically difficult to be performed – it would remain unperformed until several years after his death.

 He took up other professorial and pedagogical jobs during this time, including at the Collège Montmorency in Laval, the Université de Montréal, and the University of Ottawa.
 The composer would tell an interviewer that he was "not liked" at Montmorency, and was described by a peer to be "a catastrophe" of a teacher.
-Vivier's time at the University of Ottawa was considerably more rewarding; In 1975 he was placed in charge of the university's foremost contemporary ensemble, Atelier de musique contemporaine.
+Vivier's time at the University of Ottawa was considerably more rewarding; In 1975 he was placed in charge of the university's foremost contemporary ensemble, the Atelier de musique contemporaine.
 His teaching contract lasted for the seven months from October 1975 to April 1976, and was paid hourly at a rate of approximately $20.
 He would frequently commute by bus from his apartment in Montreal to the music department in Ottawa.